Laser Hair Removal Before and Aftercare | SEV Laser

 Avoid Heat

-Heat can cause your blood vessels to dialate, which may prolong side effects like inflammation.
-Try to avoid excessive heat such as using the jacuzzi, sauna, steam room, or taking a hot shower for 24-72 hours after your treatment.
+Heat can cause your blood vessels to dilate, which may prolong side effects like inflammation.
+Try to avoid excessive heat, such as using the jacuzzi, sauna, steam room, or taking a hot shower for 24-72 hours after your treatment.
 You should also avoid intensive or strenuous exercise.

 No Harsh or Scented Products

-Do not use deodorant, makeup, or other tinted or scented products on the treatment area for at least 24 hours after your sessions.
-For at least 10 days after the treatment, continue to avoid any skin renewing or exfoliating skincare, as well.
+Do not use deodorant, makeup, or other tinted or scented products for at least 24 hours after your treatment.
+For at least 10 days after the treatment, continue to avoid any skin-renewing or exfoliating skincare, as well.
 As your skin is a little sensitized at this time, these types of products may lead to irritation or clogged pores.

 Soothe the Skin

 Soothe the skin with an ice pack, aloe vera, or fragrance-free lotion.
-If your skin is especially irritated, you can use a topical hydrocortisone cream.
+If your skin is especially irritated, you can use a topical hydrocortisone.

 Choose Comfy Clothing